1. What does biodegradable mean

 Recycling is the process of converting used waste (for example, glass or plastic drinks bottles) into new products and materials.

-Flushing baby wipes – even biodegradable ones – down the toilet is a big no-no. They take a long time to decompose in a sewerage system environment and consequently clog up pipes and machinery.
+Flushing baby wipes – even biodegradable baby wipes – down the toilet is a big no-no. They take a long time to decompose in a sewerage system environment and consequently clog up pipes and machinery.
 They are also harmful to wildlife, who often mistake them for food.

 Biodegradable products are designed to break down on landfill, so should be disposed of with your general household rubbish.